Rammah-N/soluspay.github.io/content/products.md

 * **SZZT KS8312**
 The QR version of SZZT award winning KS8223
 * **Aisino Q500**
 A neat and simple, mobile-like QR POS.
-You will never regret this one
+You will never regret this one.

 # Linux POS
 ## NewPOS 8210*